 Regardless of whether you’re a wide-eyed freshman or super senior enjoying your victory lap, chances are your ears will enjoy a refresh for the upcoming fall semester back at school.
 Now sure, it’s important to pay attention to your classes: but sometimes you just want to drown everything out.
-Well, here at Sound Guys, we have you covered.
+Well, here at Sound Guys, we have you covered, here is our best of best headphones for going back to school.

 V-MODA understands the headphone to be a tool for people everywhere.
 Their main focus?
 Durability.
 The Crossfade 2 is military tested—ideal for any students who are well acquainted with the habit of carelessly tossing their headphones into their bag before heading off to their next stop.
 For as much as I love headphones, I’m 100% guilty of this.
 Candidly speaking, if I’d invested in V-MODA rather than throwing in $9.99 for pharmacy headphones, I probably wouldn’t have the impressive earbud graveyard that I claim now.